AnnaVM/From-Zero-to-Bar-Chart/README.md

 </body>
 ```

+> You may want to use this code as a boiler plate for future D3 development projects.

-Empty out the index.html file, if it isn't already, and copy/paste the code above into the page.
+If there was already code in your index.html file, go ahead and delete it all.
+Then copy/paste the code above into the page.

 ![empty](https://github.com/rcrocker13/From-Zero-to-Bar-Chart/blob/master/empty-dom.png)

+This gets you started with a blank HTML page.

 [(back to Work Flow)](#work-flow)